h-parekh/developer_notes/share-red-docker.md

       be a feature in the future, and its unlikely to change fundamentally from the way it is right now.
 So I watched the http traffic from the browser while cloning a project and identified a POST /projects API that can do this operation.
   1. ToDo: Flow specific dependencies (Assumed and manually added for now)
     * This isn't a huge concern for me at the moment.
 I think its best handled to preload the docker image with all the required nodes to minimize initialization time.
+  1. Sending message from Bull queue to spawn and run a flow
+    - Start with one node-red instance per machine (concurrency: 1)